pulp/pulpproject.org/related-tooling.md

 This Ansible role interacts with a Pulp 3 server.
 It helps to create and manage rpm repositories.

+## Python project to manage Pulp repos: pulp_operations

+`pulp_operations` is a Python project by [Erik Whitesides](https://github.com/ewhitesides) that you can use to help manage many aspects of Pulp repositories.

+You can find the `pulp_operations` project and instructions on [GitHub](https://github.com/ewhitesides/pulp_operations).

 ## pulp-operator: Kubernetes Operator for Pulp 3

 [A Kubernetes Operator for Pulp 3](https://github.com/pulp/pulp-operator/), under active development (not production ready yet) by the Pulp team.
 The goal is to provide a scalable and robust cluster for Pulp 3.
 [Pre-built images are hosted on quay.io](https://quay.io/repository/pulp/pulp-operator).